TF2Autobot/tf2autobot/.github/contributing.md

 Inspiration from https://github.com/atom/atom/blob/master/CONTRIBUTING.md
 -->

-# Contributing to TF2 Automatic
+# Contributing to TF2 Automatic/tf2autobot

-The following is a set of guidelines for contributing to TF2 Automatic.
+The following is a set of guidelines for contributing to TF2 Automatic/tf2autobot.
 These are guidelines and not rules, use your own judgement and feel free to propose changes to this in a pull request.

 ## Table of Contents